dcoles/ivle/doc/man/config.rst

 Configuring IVLE
 ****************

-This page describes the configuration of IVLE, which is done by editing the file :file:`ivle.conf`, located by default in :file:`/etc/ivle/ivle.conf`.
+This page describes the configuration of IVLE.
+This consists of populating the :file:`ivle.conf` file and configuring Apache to serve the IVLE webapp and Subversion repositories.

 Configuration options
 =====================

+Most of the configuration of IVLE is done by editing the file :file:`ivle.conf`, located by default in :file:`/etc/ivle/ivle.conf`.
+These settings are required as part of the `install process <ref-install>` and for actual running of IVLE.

 [urls]
 ------